istio-ecosystem/wasm-extensions/extensions/basic_auth/README.md

 If you have any feature request or bug report, please open an issue in this repo.
 Currently it is on the roadmap to:

 * [ ] Read secret from local file.
-This is pending on Wasm ABI supporting file read.
+This is pending on [proxy wasm host implementation to support file read](https://github.com/proxy-wasm/proxy-wasm-cpp-host/issues/127).
 * [ ] Add regex to path matching

 It is recommended to customize the extension according to your needs.